- This line was added.

 - Formatting was changed.

-- SSL offloading at the edge of the protected autonomous system (HTTPS, SSL/TLS-encrypted MQTT and SSL/TLS-encrypted WebSocket).
+- TLS offloading at the edge of the protected autonomous system (HTTPS, for the following protocols:

-- Permissions for HTTP requests can be defined on the level of protocol (HTTP or HTTPS), REST endpoints and allowed HTTP methods.
+- Access control for HTTP requests can be defined for the type of protocol (HTTP or HTTPS), requested resources (or paths) and allowed HTTP methods.

-- Permissions for MQTT requests can be defined on the level of topics and MQTT commands (publish, subscribe etc.).
+- Access control for MQTT requests can be defined for topics, wildcards, and MQTT commands (publish, subscribe etc.).

-- Permissions for WebSocket connections can be defined on the level of host name and port.
+- Access control for WebSocket connections can be defined for hostnames and ports.

 - HTTP request forwarding to internal services according to location definitions (e.g. a request to https://iot.linksmart.eu/<location> can be forwarded to localhost or any other host protected by the Border Gateway on the correct port).

-- Address translation for HTTP requests, i.e. internal addresses in HTTP responses are being translated to external addresses the requester can work with.
+- Address translation for HTTP requests, i.e. internal IoT-AS addresses in HTTP responses can be translated to external addresses that the requester is able to connect to.

 The Border Gateway can be easily deployed in a Docker container.
-The basic configuration for a useful deployment is limited to obtaining an SSL certificate for the host and to configure an OpenID provider.
+The basic configuration requires a TLS certificate for the host and an available OpenID Connect provider.